jvastola/Theta/docs/architecture-diagrams.md

-# Codex System Architecture Diagrams
+# PolyForge System Architecture Diagrams

-This document captures high-level UML-style views of the Codex engine.
+This document captures high-level UML-style views of the PolyForge engine.
 Diagrams are authored in [Mermaid](https://mermaid.js.org/) so they can be rendered directly in supporting tooling.

 ## Module Overview